 My own research is an experimental approach to create a pedagogy which supports a community learning approach to game making.
-I have worked with young learners, local families and undergraduate student helpers to evolve this game making design.
+I have worked with young learners, local families, and undergraduate student helpers to evolve this game making design.
 A key driver of my research was to explore the potential to draw on family experience in learning activities by working with family members to jointly-design games.
 I propose that this environment is a fertile research base to create learning activities with a wider potential application.
-To facilitate this goal I have taken a design-based approach which acknowledges the importance of context in educational research (Brown, 1992).
+To facilitate this goal, I have taken a design-based approach which acknowledges the importance of context in educational research (Brown, 1992).
 Design based research is a varied discipline which can take a multitude of forms (McKenney & Reeves, 2021).
-The core elements include: research as an intervention, iteration, involvement of participants in the evolution of designs, and a flexibility of research outcome based on how events unfold (Easterday et al., 2014).
+The core elements include: research as an intervention, iteration; involvement of participants in the evolution of designs; and a flexibility of research outcome based on how events unfold (Easterday et al., 2014).
 One of the key motivations of this approach is to produce educational research that has a high utility for practitioners through developing theory that is rooted in contextual practice and which can produce new pedagogies and resources (Cobb, Confrey, DiSessa, et al., 2003).

 Barab and Squire (2004) describe the messiness of design-based research and how this creates a challenge to the researcher of how to present results in a coherent way which is of use to other practitioners.
 There is a tension between sticking closely to the context and specifics of the research and a more general, abstracted view.
-Here, I try to strike a balance and which stays concrete but which also pulls from my observations a framework which can apply to other game making and creative project based approaches.
+Here, I try to strike a balance, and which stays concrete, but which also pulls from my observations a framework which can apply to other game making and creative project based approaches.
 Another guiding principle of design-based research - which is present in the techniques of design experiments, mutual appropriation and participatory action research - is that research participants also influence the ongoing design of the research (S. A. Barab et al., 2004; Cobb, Confrey, Lehrer, et al., 2003; Downing-Wilson et al., 2011).
 The design of my research experiment started from a very open position and evolved from several iterations of collaborative work with participants.